awsdocs/iam-user-guide/doc_source/id_roles_providers_create_oidc.md

 # Creating OpenID Connect \(OIDC\) Identity Providers<a name="id_roles_providers_create_oidc"></a>

 *OIDC identity providers* are entities in IAM that describe an identity provider \(IdP\) service that supports the [OpenID Connect](http://openid.net/connect/) \(OIDC\) standard\.
 You use an OIDC identity provider when you want to establish trust between an OIDC\-compatible IdP—such as Google, Salesforce, and many others—and your AWS account\.
 This is useful if you are creating a mobile app or web application that requires access to AWS resources, but you don't want to create custom sign\-in code or manage your own user identities\.
-For more information about this scenario, see [[ERROR] BAD/MISSING LINK TEXT](id_roles_providers_oidc.md)\.
+For more information about this scenario, see [About Web Identity Federation](id_roles_providers_oidc.md)\.

 You can create and manage an OIDC identity provider using the AWS Management Console, the AWS Command Line Interface, the Tools for Windows PowerShell, or the IAM API\.